Why Relocation Is So Damn Hard

 Human's social metric includes a bunch of things, but typically those, that make sense for survivorship in a modern world, like a bank account, a good job, etc. The number of social connections is one of those things.

-How to Get Thought Relocation Stress
+How to Get Through Relocation Stress

 From my experience, understanding the underlying reasons for stress can significantly lower its harmful effects.
 They are just irrational and make no sense.